Mrmalik01/AI_chatbot_docker/README.md

 # AI_chatbot_docker

-Chatbot as a service - It allows user to communicate with IBM-Watson personal assistant using simple interface.
+Chatbot as a service - It allows user to communicate with IBM-Watson personal assistant using a simple interface.

 ## Installation